 Not just that, but it will also change your mindset on how you view money.
 Kiyosaki emphasizes a huge difference between having money work for you versus you working hard for your money.

-And no, he doesn’t give you the typical advice of investing your savings into the markets and letting it grow over time.
+And no, he doesn’t give you the typical advice of investing your savings in the markets and letting them grow over time.
 Though that is sound advice, Kiyosaki emphasizes more on “thinking big and bold!
 Don’t be a Chicken Little!”

 My overall rating of Rich Dad Poor Dad: